-To capture the thermalisation dynamics in QCD related to heavy-ion collisions, detailed comparisons take into account that the coupling of non-Abelian gauge theories is not a constant but changes with characteristic energy or momentum scale in a particular way.
-While strong at low scales, the coupling becomes weak at sufficiently high energies because of the phenomenon of asymptotic freedom~\cite{Gross:1973ju}.
-Even in the high-energy limit, where the gauge coupling is weak, one is facing a strongly interacting system because a plasma of gluons with high occupancy $f(Q_s) \sim 1/\alpha_s(Q_s)$ is expected to form, see Sec.~\ref{sec:Glasma}.
-Such a transient over-occupation leading to strong correlations even for weakly coupled systems can be found in a variety of physical applications far from equilibrium.
-Examples include the pre-heating scenario for the very early stages of our universe after a period of strongly accelerated expansion called inflation~\cite{Kofman:2008zz}, or the relaxation dynamics in table-top setups with ultracold quantum gases following a sudden change in external control parameters such as magnetic fields~\cite{Prufer:2018hto}.
+To capture the thermalization dynamics in QCD related to heavy-ion collisions, detailed comparisons take into account the fact that the coupling of non-Abelian gauge theories is not a constant but changes with characteristic energy or momentum scale in a particular way.
+While strong at low scales, the coupling becomes weak at sufficiently high energies because of the phenomenon of asymptotic freedom~\cite{Gross:1973ju,Politzer:1973fx}.
+Even in the high-energy limit, where the gauge coupling is weak, one faces a strongly correlated system because a plasma of gluons with high occupancy [$f(Q_S) \sim 1/\alpha_S(Q_S)$] is expected to form; see Sec.~\ref{sec:Glasma}.
+Such a transient over-occupation leading to strong correlations even for weakly coupled systems can be found in a variety of physical applications that are far from equilibrium.
+Examples include the pre-heating scenario for the very early stages of our Universe after a period of strongly accelerated expansion called inflation~\cite{Kofman:2008zz} and the relaxation dynamics in table-top setups with ultracold quantum gases following a sudden change in external control parameters such as magnetic fields~\cite{Prufer:2018hto}.

 The very high level of control in experiments with synthetic quantum systems, such as ultracold quantum gases, enables dedicated quantum simulations.
 These systems provide very flexible testbeds, which can realize a wide range of Hamiltonians with variable interactions and degrees of freedom based on atomic, molecular and optical physics engineering~\cite{Bloch_2008}.
-Since these setups can be well isolated from the environment, they offer the possibility of studying fundamental aspects such as the thermalisation process from the underlying unitary quantum evolution.
+Since these setups can be well isolated from the environment, they offer the possibility of studying fundamental aspects such as the thermalization process from the underlying unitary quantum evolution.